How to use WLED to control NeoPixels or DotStars with an ESP8266 or ESP32

 WLED example wiring using a 5V LED strip

 In the example below, you can see how you could wire a 5V LED strip such as the popular WS2812B to a LOLIN (previously WEMOS) D1 mini ESP8266 board.
-Let's take a look at this circuit in detail:
+Let's have a look at this circuit in detail:

-The power supply feeds both the LOLIN D1 mini and the WS2812B.
+- The power supply feeds both the LOLIN D1 mini and the WS2812B.
 Do never connect a 5V power supply to 3.3V (labelled 3V3) on the board, or you will fry it.

-The capacitor is added to the power supply close to the LED strip.
+- The capacitor is added to the power supply close to the LED strip.
 Beware, the capacitor has a positive and negative wire.
 Incorrect wiring will cause the capacitor to explode.

-The 3.3V pin on the LOLIN D1 mini is connected to the LV (low voltage) pin on the level shifter.
+- The 3.3V pin on the LOLIN D1 mini is connected to the LV (low voltage) pin on the level shifter.

-Opposite to the 3.3V pin, the HV (high voltage) pin can be connected to the 5V from the power supply.
+- Opposite to the 3.3V pin, the HV (high voltage) pin can be connected to the 5V from the power supply.

-Both grounds can be connected to the power supply's ground wire.
+- Both grounds can be connected to the power supply's ground wire.

-The D4 pin is connected to the LV side of the level shifter, and the opposite pin is connected to the Din (data in) pin on the WS2812B LED strip.
+- The D4 pin is connected to the LV side of the level shifter, and the opposite pin is connected to the Din (data in) pin on the WS2812B LED strip.

 WLED example wiring using a 12V LED strip